IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 ## Interim Board {#interim-board}

 An initial interim Board will be necessary in order to legally form and bootstrap the LLC.
-As a result, an  interim Board will be formed on a temporary basis until the first full board is constituted.
+As a result, an Interim Board will be formed on a temporary basis until the first full board is constituted.
+Barring unforseen circumstances, the Interim Board should conclude no later than the end of the 104th meeting of the IETF, in March 2019.

 The interim Board shall be comprised of: